pjtunstall/mad/README.md

 ## 1. Background

 This is our take on the final project of the JavaScript section of the [01Founders course](https://01edu.notion.site/Global-01-Curriculum-50b7d94ac56a429fb3aee19a32248732), a branch of the [01Edu](https://01-edu.org/pedagogy) coding bootcamp system.
-The [brief](https://github.com/01-edu/public/tree/master/subjects/bomberman-dom) asks us to make a browser game for two to four players, based on the classic 1983 [Bomberman](https://en.wikipedia.org/wiki/Bomberman), using web sockets, but no WebGL or any framework apart from the [home-made one](https://github.com/pjtunstall/mini-framework) we built for our previous project.
+The [brief](https://github.com/01-edu/public/tree/master/subjects/bomberman-dom) asks us to make a browser game for two to four players, based on the classic 1983 [Bomberman](https://en.wikipedia.org/wiki/Bomberman), using web sockets, but no WebGL or any 3rd-party framework.

 This game was adapted from a single-player original by some of our fellow students: Peter Coles, Michael Adeleke, and Mohammed Rashidur Rahman.